s4r4v4n04/writeup-saravan/bandit.md

 base64 is used to convert the biniary to text<br>
 password:6zPeziLdR2RKNdNYFNb6nVCKzphlXHBM<br>
 # Level 11 -> 12
-the aim of this level is to find the password in data.txt ls<br>
+the aim of this level is to find the password in data.txt<br>
+ls<br>
 cat data.txt<br>
 used CyberChef cipher to decode ROT13<br>